Berlin Blockade: Black Friday

 To maximise the use of a limited number of aircraft, Tunner altered the "ladder" to three minutes and 500 ft of separation, stacked from 4000 to 6000 ft.
 Maintenance, particularly adherence to 25-hour, 200-hour, and 1,000-hour inspections, became the highest priority and further maximised use.
 Tunner also shortened block times to six hours to squeeze in another shift, making 1,440 (the number of minutes in a day) landings in Berlin a daily goal.
 His purpose, illustrating his basic philosophy of the airlift business, was to create a "conveyor belt" approach to scheduling that could be sped up or slowed down as situations might dictate.
 The most effective measure taken by Tunner, and the most initially resisted until it demonstrated its efficiency, was creation of a single control point in the CALTF for controlling all air movements into Berlin, rather than each air force doing its own.

 The Berliners themselves solved the problem of the lack of manpower.
 Crews unloading and making airfield repairs at the Berlin airports were made up almost entirely of local civilians, who were given additional rations in return.
 As the crews increased in experience, the times for unloading continued to fall, with a record set for the unloading of an entire 10-ton shipment of coal from a C-54 in ten minutes, later beaten when a twelve-man crew unloaded the same quantity in five minutes and 45 seconds.

 By August 1948, Rhein-Main and Wiesbaden were the two German airfields facilitating American flights to Berlin.
 Tunner wanted to expand American operation bases to be closer to Berlin, and on 4 August 1948 preliminary plans were put in place for expansion to RAF Fassberg, in the British sector.
 Tunner's airlift also began to expand operations within Berlin, and on 20 August active flights into Gatow began, in addition to the existing use of Tempelhof.

 By the end of August 1948, after two months, the airlift was succeeding; daily operations flew more than 1,500 flights a day and delivered more than 4,500 tons of cargo, enough to keep West Berlin supplied.

 Phase 2 (October 1948 – March 1949)

-On 20 October, the Office of Military Government increased the daily supply requirement Berlin from 4,500 to 5,620 tons: 1,435 tons for food, 3,084 tons for coal, 255 tons for commerce and industry supplies, 35 tons for newsprint, 16 tons for liquid fuel, 2 tons for medical supplies, 763 for the US, British and French Military, and 30 tons for C54 passenger flights (US and French).
+On 20 October, the Office of Military Government increased the daily supply requirement for Berlin from 4,500 to 5,620 tons: 1,435 tons for food, 3,084 tons for coal, 255 tons for commerce and industry supplies, 35 tons for newsprint, 16 tons for liquid fuel, 2 tons for medical supplies, 763 for the US, British and French Military, and 30 tons for C54 passenger flights (US and French).